marinamunu/Thesis_COGSvsReCOGS/README.md

 Files include the versions of the COGS, ReCOGS, and ReCOGSpos datasets used for this thesis.
 All folders include the training, development, test, and generalisaiton sets.

-Note that for my experiments, the ReCOGS and ReCOGSpos training ser were downsized to the original COGS version of the training set.
+Note that for my experiments, the ReCOGS and ReCOGSpos training sets were downsized to the original COGS version of the training set.

+The data was taken and adapted from the GitHub repositories for the original COGS and ReCOGS benchmarks: https://github.com/najoungkim/COGS, https://github.com/frankaging/ReCOGS

 ---------
 # Experiments